-2. Slowly add the water until you have a workable piece of dough.
+2. Then, slowly add the water until you have a workable piece of dough.
 You don’t want it to be gooey and sticky, so I always start with a little bit less water and add if I need more.
 The dough should be close to the consistency of play-dough.

 3. Roll out the dough and cut out the desired shape that you want for your ornaments.
 If you are hanging the ornaments, you will need to use a skewer, straw or something to create the hole for your string.

-5. Bake the scented salt dough ornaments for 1 hour, then flip them over and bake another hour.
+2. Bake the scented salt dough ornaments for 1 hour, then, flip them over and bake another hour.

-6. Remove from oven and allow to cool.
+3. Lastly, remove them from the oven and allow to cool.
 Then, be creative because you can leave them plain, paint them, create a garland, tie them on packages or simply use as ornaments.